Snappy responses to your burning questions.

 Q: Why do you capitalize “Internet” in some of your blog posts but write it lowercase as “internet” in others?

 A: The AP Stylebook changed the official standard to the lowercase “internet” on June 1, 2016.
 Blog posts written prior to this date treat it as a proper noun, while later posts follow the updated usage.
 Perhaps someday I’ll go back and update it in all the old posts, robbing them of their vintage charm, but wouldn’t you rather have me spend my time meeting your current deadline?
 (Note: Just because I’ve sided with AP on this one doesn’t necessarily mean I’ve let slip a clue to my true feelings about serial commas.)

 Q: I need more than just copy.
 Do you know any good graphic designers, web programmers, or other creative professionals?

 A: Yes!
 I regularly partner with other creative pros.
 I’ll be happy to put you in touch or to organize a custom team for your project.
-If you’re a manufacturer or have some other industrial business, check out Better Industrial Brands, my industrial marketing partnership with Víctor Frances.
-For other markets, start with my Partners page or contact me for additional recommendations.
+My Partners page is a good place to start, and you can contact me for additional recommendations.